In French, you use the possessive adjectives son / sa / ses when you are using an indefinite pronoun, such as everyone, nobody ...

 Note that when expressing possession with indefinite pronouns (personne, tout le monde, chacun/e) and impersonal expressions such as il faut, you will use the possessive adjectives son, sa or ses (its/one's here).

-Remember that possessive pronouns agree in gender and number with the *owned* item (son billet / sa carte / ses parents).
+Remember that possessive adjectives agree in gender and number with the *owned* item (son billet / sa carte / ses parents).

-See Common mistakes with mon/ma/mes, ton/ta/tes and son/sa/ses (possessive adjectives)
+See Common mistakes with mon/ma/mes, ton/ta/tes and son/sa/ses (French Possessive Adjectives)

 ATTENTION: You never use notre/nos (our), nor votre/vos (your)